Webdesign is getting boring? Frankly, I disagree.

 I really get it.
 We used to have a lot of fun with bevels and fake shiny plastic back in the day.
 Oh how I enjoyed Winamp skins, noise filters and fake mercury letters.
-After all it was what got me hooked when I was 14 or so.
+After all, it was what got me hooked to designing visual stuff when I was 14 or so.

 We actually aspired to create more user friendly websites for a long while, making fun of animated gifs.. now look where we ended up: the web is (well, mostly) rather user friendly and everybody and their dogs creates animated gifs. hehe.
 So one problem is solved, the other had some kind of pop culture revival.

 Content first, no bullshit design doesn't need to be boring.
 Just because Ruder and other typographers established structured and well organised grid layouts (that we all love), print hasn't become any more boring either.
 The fact that we have great grid frameworks for the web takes a lot of fiddling away and we can figure out how to use this to still create individual layouts within the constraints and not sacrifice UX and accessibility along the way.
 It is possible to create visually pleasing editorial content on the web and not sacrifice UX.
 However, for the latter you need the client, the budget and the coders that don't try to explain to you about DITA and what not.
 I'm sure we find a middle ground, friends. :-)